Dialectical Behavior Therapy

 Primary Therapy Components of DBT

 There are five main focus points of dialectical behavior therapy.
-First, skills training focus on emotion regulation, distress tolerance, interpersonal communication, and mindfulness.
+First, skills training focuses on emotion regulation, distress tolerance, interpersonal communication, and mindfulness.
 Behavioral training is the second focus point that helps people increase their motivation to live soberly.
 They simultaneously reduce behaviors that can disrupt a better life.

 The fifth focus point, therapy enhancement, is a continuation of motivating people battling addiction to address individual challenges.
 These five focus points are applied to two main therapy components.